phspace/JuliaSet/README.md

 # JuliaSet

-Generate Julia set y using multithreads in Java.
+Generate Julia set by using multithreads in Java.